Boggy Creek walk

 Boggy Creek walk in Whian Whian State Conservation Area takes you through blackbutt forest and along the beautiful Boggy Creek to Minyon Falls.
 You can swim in the inviting pools along the creek.

-• It’s a good idea to put sunscreen on before you set out and remember to take a hat and drinking water
+Take sunscreen and insect repellent before you set out, and remember to bring a hat and drinking water

 Boggy Creek walk is an easy, short walk that allows you to meander through the rainforest at your leisure between Minyon falls and Rummery Park campground in Whian Whian State Conservation Area.